dalek-cryptography/curve25519-dalek/README.md

 **NOTE:** The `simd` backend CANNOT be used with word size 32.

+### Cross-compilation

-Side note: Because backend selection is done by target, cross-compiling will do the right thing automatically.
-For example, on an x86-64 Linux machine, `curve25519-dalek` will correctly select the `u32` target backend if the following is run:
+Because backend selection is done by target, cross-compiling will select the correct word size automatically.
+For example, on an x86-64 Linux machine, `curve25519-dalek` will use the `u32` target backend if the following is run:
 ```console
 $ sudo apt install gcc-multilib # (or whatever package manager you use)
 $ rustup target add i686-unknown-linux-gnu